kmlawson/japanese-empire-mo3335/seminars.md

 * One way we might have examined the history of colonial territories under Japanese control is to examine the chronology of events in each place.
 We are taking another approach, one that is more thematic.
 Our readings today step back from the political events to the cultural realm and also the ways in which the Japanese empire attempted to form and change the peoples and places it colonised.
 In particular, we the world of folklore, cultural artefacts, and the field of anthropology are key.
 * We will take a closer look at the Nitobe Inazo reading and discuss the ways that Japan is described as a colonial power.
 * We will set aside some time in class to talk about how your topics for the long essay, and your first prospectus or critical review is coming along.
 We will discuss this groups and then together.
-* There may be unassessed or assessed presentations
+* There may be assessed presentations

 **Questions:**